-That vision is set to become a reality in 2020.
+That vision is set to become a reality in 2020 and beyond.
 The I.D.
 Hatchback will be launched in 2020, running in parallel to the Golf.
-Volkswagen plan to develop 3 key models:
+Volkswagen plan to develop these key models:

-The 3 models have already been shown at Motor shows in Paris, Shanghai and Detroit, so they are already a reality.
+3 of the models have already been shown at Motor shows in Paris, Shanghai and Detroit, so they are already a reality.

 I.D. will be based on the pure electric MEB Volkswagen vehicle platform.
 Numerous vehicles across the Group will also use this platform.

 MEB features the latest lithium-ion battery technology.
 The batteries are arranged flat beneath the vehicle floor between the wheels, allowing a range (on the I.D.) of between 250-375 miles on a single charge

 As electric motors are relatively small (compared with a conventional internal combustion engine) and there is no fuel tank, this allows far more space to be utilised for people rather than components